Carl von Halfern

 Carl (or Karl) Heinrich Gustav Julius von Halfern (8 April 1873 – 20 October 1937) was a German administrative lawyer who served in the civil service under the German Empire and the Weimar Republic.
-He was the district administrator of the Saarbrücken district (1916–19), the Regional President of Hildesheim (1922–27) and of Stettin (1927–30) and Oberpräsident of the Prussian Province of Pomerania (1930–33).
-A member of the German People's Party, he was removed as Oberpräsident shortly after the Nazi Party came into power.
+He was the district administrator of the Saarbrücken district (1916–19), the regional president of Hildesheim (1922–27) and of Stettin (1927–30) and the Oberpräsident of the Prussian Province of Pomerania (1930–33).
+A member of the German People's Party, he was removed from office shortly after the Nazi Party came to power.

 Early life

 Born in Burtscheid (today, part of Aachen) the son of a cloth manufacturer, bank director and district administrator, Halfern attended the Kaiser-Karls-Gymnasium and the Kaiser-Wilhelm-Gymnasium (today, Einhard-Gymnasium) in Aachen.
 He obtained his Abitur in 1893 and then studied law at the University of Strassburg, the Humboldt University of Berlin and the University of Bonn.
-He was a member of the Student Corps Rhenania Strassburg.
+He was a member of the student corps Rhenania Strassburg.
 He passed his Referendar examination and began a legal clerkship at the district court at Eschweiler and the regional court at Aachen in September 1897.
-Halfern received his doctorate in law in December 1897 at the Friedrich-Alexander University of Erlangen.
+Halfern received his doctor of law degree in December 1897 at the Friedrich-Alexander University of Erlangen.
 He then performed his mandatory military service with the Royal Prussian Army as a one-year volunteer with the 5th (Westphalian) Uhlan Regiment, headquartered in Düsseldorf.
 He earned the Iron Cross 2nd class and was discharged with the rank of Rittmeister of reserves.

-Halfern obtained an entry level legal position with the Prussian civil service at the Düsseldorf Regierungsbezirk (Governmental District) in February 1900.
-Following completion of his Assessor examination in January 1903, he became a government Assessor at the Tarnowitz (today, Tarnowskie Góry) district office in the Province of Upper Silesia where he remained until April 1906.
+Halfern obtained an entry level legal position with the Prussian civil service at the Düsseldorf Regierungsbezirk (governmental district) in February 1900.
+Following completion of his Assessor examination in January 1903, he became a government Assessor at the Tarnowitz (today, Tarnowskie Góry) district office in the Province of Silesia where he remained until April 1906.
 He then took a leave of absence and undertook a study trip around the world, which took him to Canada, the United States, Mexico, Japan and China.
-In February 1907, he returned to work in the office of the Regierungspräsident (Regional President) of Münster.
+In February 1907, he returned to work in the office of the Regierungspräsident (regional president) of Münster.